 Following this, we just need to look for the location tab.

-In addition to having location turned on and having it “ask first,” we also want to ensure that the UniteGPS website is on the “allowed” list, as shown below:
+In addition to turning on location and having it “ask first,” we also want to ensure that the UniteGPS website is on the “allowed” list, as shown below:

 If you don’t see the UniteGPS website included under in the permitted link list, then you can click on the URL followed by pressing the clear and reset buttons.
 Do this, refresh, and then press “allow” when the message reappears.